NicoleTYF/UniProjects-Skyfall/README.md

 &emsp; 👩‍💻 Learn how to use Git, Jenkins and JaCoCo to integration<br>
 &emsp; 👩‍💻 Fix bugs and clean code smells of the code base with SonarQube (details in Individual Portfolio)<br>
 &emsp; 🧪 User testing (details in Individual Portfolio) <br>
-&emsp; 📃 Document development process including what I have learnt in this course (in both GitLab wiki and Individual Portfolio)<br>
 <br>

 **Feedback**